Dark Phoenix (film): Pre-production

 Fox confirmed that Kinberg would direct the film and that McAvoy, Fassbender, Lawrence, and Hoult had all signed on to return for one more film.
 In addition to Turner, Apocalypse actors Alexandra Shipp, Tye Sheridan, and Kodi Smit-McPhee were also confirmed to be returning, while producers for the film were revealed to be Kinberg and Parker.
-At that time, Chastain was in talks to join the cast as Shi'ar Empress Lilandra, the film's villain.
+At that time, Chastain was in talks to join the cast as Shi'ar Empress Lilandra Neramani, the film's villain.
 The film's script was said to "hew closer" to the original "Dark Phoenix Saga" by Chris Claremont and John Byrne than The Last Stand did.
 Despite being listed as a producer, Lauren Shuler Donner had no involvement in the film and was only given credit due to contract terms.
 It was later revealed that the character Dazzler would appear in the film, after being hinted at in a scene that was eventually deleted from Apocalypse.
 Halston Sage was cast in the role in August 2017.
 Singer was originally announced as being a producer on the film, but following allegations of sexual abuse against him, Kinberg stated that he was not involved in the film and his name would not be in the film's credits.